Skip to content

 Part Time Instructors & Instructional Assistants

-Anna Kay (she/her) joined Nearby Nature as an Instructor in Fall of 2024.
-She is excited to join the Summer Daycamps teaching staff in 2025 and will be teaching Natural Neighbors and assisting with Wonder Keepers in the Spring of 2025!
-She has worked in childcare for over a decade and is passionate about fostering curiosity about the world around us.
+Anna Kay (she/her) joined Nearby Nature in the Fall of 2024 and has served in a variety of teaching positions since that time.
+She has been a lead teacher for Natural Neighbors, No School Days, and Summer Daycamps.
+She was also an Instructional Assistant for Wonder Keepers in the Spring 2025.
+Anna Kay has worked in childcare for over a decade and is passionate about fostering curiosity about the world around us.
 She received an M.S. in Geography from Louisiana State University, where she researched impacts of rainfall and street flooding on vehicle parking on medians in New Orleans.
 Her undergraduate degree in Environmental Studies with a concentration in Social Sciences was completed at Loyola University New Orleans.
 Anna Kay is a trained climatologist and is enthusiastic to answer any weather related question.
 Originally from Omaha, Nebraska, Anna Kay loves country line dancing, practicing yoga, swimming, biking, canoeing, hiking, and eating dessert.

 Bear Scamman, Instructor